nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 this knowledge onto GraphQL and make it performant and secure by default.

 - Design direct uploads for GraphQL
-- Make GraphQL secure by default
 - Build GraphQL query depth and complexity histograms
+- Visualize the amount of GraphQL queries reaching limits
 - Add support for GraphQL etags for existing features

 ### Design GraphQL interoperability with REST API